 - 6. Parties in cases which fall within the scope of the aCDR process are to communicate with the Court by email. - 7.
-All communication with the Court by Counsel for aCDR hearings must be through the Counsels' official email account. - 8.
-The aCDR Email Accounts of the SCCDR Judicial Officers ("JO") are as follows:
+All communication with the Court by counsel for aCDR hearings must be through the counsel's official email account and must be sent in the name of the counsel to the aCDR Email Account stated in the court notice. - 8.
+The aCDR Email Accounts of the CDRC to which emails are to be sent are as follows, subject to change as advised by the CDRC from time to time:

-aCDR Email Account SCCDR JO STATECOURTS_aCDR1@statecourts.gov.sg DJ Thian Yee Sze STATECOURTS_aCDR2@statecourts.gov.sg DJ Kessler Soh STATECOURTS_aCDR3@statecourts.gov.sg DJ David Lim aCDR Email Account SCCDR JO STATECOURTS_aCDR4@statecourts.gov.sg DJ Loo Ngan Chor STATECOURTS_aCDR5@statecourts.gov.sg DJ Koh Juay Kherng STATECOURTS_aCDR6@statecourts.gov.sg DJ Janet Wang STATECOURTS_aCDR7@statecourts.gov.sg DJ Joseph Yeo STATECOURTS_aCDR8@statecourts.gov.sg DJ Carrie Chan STATECOURTS_aCDR9@statecourts.gov.sg DJ Carolyn Woo STATECOURTS_aCDR10@statecourts.gov.sg DJ Wong Choon Ning STATECOURTS_aCDR11@statecourts.gov.sg DJ Low Lih Jeng STATECOURTS_aCDR12@statecourts.gov.sg DJ Julian Chin
+aCDR Email Account

+SC_aCDR1@judiciary.gov.sg

+SC_aCDR2@judiciary.gov.sg

+aCDR Email Account

+SC_aCDR3@judiciary.gov.sg

+SC_aCDR4@judiciary.gov.sg

+SC_aCDR5@judiciary.gov.sg

+SC_aCDR6@judiciary.gov.sg

+SC_aCDR7@judiciary.gov.sg

+SC_aCDR8@judiciary.gov.sg

+SC_aCDR9@judiciary.gov.sg

+SC_aCDR10@judiciary.gov.sg

+SC_aCDR11@judiciary.gov.sg

+SC_aCDR12@judiciary.gov.sg